-International segment operating loss was \$1,733 for the quarter ended March 27, 2011 compared to a loss of \$2,430 for the quarter ended March 28, 2010.
-International segment operating loss was negatively impacted by currency translation of approximately \$900.
-The impact of the higher sales discussed above was partially offset by higher selling, distribution and administration expenses.
-The increased expenses primarily reflect the Company's investments in growing its business and operations in emerging markets.
+International segment operating loss was \$5,084, or 1.8% of net revenues, for the quarter ended April 1, 2012 compared to an operating loss of \$1,733, or 0.7% of net revenues, for the quarter ended March 27, 2011.
+Foreign currency translation did not have a material impact on the operating loss for the first quarter of 2012.
+The impact of the higher sales discussed above was partially offset by higher selling, distribution and administration expenses, including further investments in emerging markets, primarily Russia, severance costs and certain other one-time costs.